Compounding Equity Screen India: 5.14% CAGR, Underperforms Sensex by 6.92% Annually

 The 5-year equity CAGR window accepts 3.5 to 7.0 years to handle data gaps.
 The CAGR cap at 100% filters inflation artifacts.
 Both equity endpoints must be positive (negative equity = financial distress excluded).

 The 5-year equity CAGR screen requires 5 years of prior annual filings.
-For Indian companies in FMP's warehouse, sufficient depth to run the screen at scale became available around 2000-2001.
-The early years (2000-2005) produced fewer than 10 qualifying stocks (below the minimum threshold), triggering the cash rule.
+For Indian companies in FMP's warehouse, sufficient depth to run the screen at scale became available gradually.
+The years 2000-2007 produced fewer than 10 qualifying stocks (below the minimum threshold), triggering the cash rule.

 Results